pkcoups/terra_grant_notifi/Terra Grant Proposal Template.md

 ## Project Overview

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful Terra grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

-**Notifi aims to be the communication mesh that bridges projects in web3 with users in the real world by providing a deeply integrated and straightforward messaging experience.**
+**Notifi aims to be the customer engagement layer that bridges projects in web3 with users in the real world by providing a simple service to provide a straightforward messaging experience for users.**

-Getting constant push notifications from your email, messages, social media platforms, and every other app can be overwhelming.
-With the explosion of a new generation of blockchain projects and the eventual mass adoption by the public in the banking (Defi & Payments), NFTs, and the gaming industry, the average consumer will need a new web3 ready notification experience to track and manage all their blockchain activity.
+Getting constant push notifications from your email, messages, social media platforms, and every other app can be overwhelming as it is.
+With the explosion of a new generation of blockchain projects and the eventual mass adoption by the public in the banking (Defi & Payments), NFTs, and the gaming industry, the average consumer will need a new web3 ready notification experience to track and manage all their critical activities.

-Notifi aims to provide a simple entry point into the customer messaging world to help these projects avoid these unnecessary complexities.
-Developers will get worldwide connectivity by interacting with Notifi and getting additional fanout channels as we expand our platform.
+Notifi aims to provide a simple entry point to bring enhanced customer experince by providing projects an easy way to integrate.
+Developers will get worldwide connectivity by using Notifi SDK's and getting support for all consumer channels

 **Products and Solutions:**

+Notifi helps web3 projects of all sizes create meaningful moments with their users across the globe—from the simplest text messages to financially urgent communications.
 We intend to connect everyone to their world via our messaging service thats and to fuel the future of communications by bringing the world closer with these core product offerings:

 1) **Notifi APIs**: Our focus will be to allow developers worldwide to use Notifi to unlock communications infrastructure through simple APIs that are simple enough for any developer to use yet robust enough to power the world's most demanding applications.
 We will provide APIs to dapps to provide their users with a first-class/native experience.